-The estate provided access right to stakeholders to pass through estate road.
+The estate has provided access to registered smallholders and surrounding community to pass through estate road.
 Company contribute donation to local schools, village and for sports activities at surrounding community area whenever there is a request and approved by the head office.